skosijer/Stevan-Kosijer-SDK/README.md

 * Quotes by movie - `movieQuotes(String movieId, Query query)`
 * Quotes by character - `characterQuotes(String characterId, Query query)`

-Mind that the `query` parameter is not mandatory, so feel free to pass `null` if you don't need the query.
+Mind that the `query` parameter is not mandatory, pass `null` if you don't need it.

 ## Mind the rate limit